 Read more: Ultimate guide to mobile security for iPhone and Android devices

-- New programs and features appear at random.
+• New programs and features appear at random.
 You notice apps, browser toolbars, and search engines you don’t recognize.

-- Difficulty accessing secure sites.
+• Difficulty accessing secure sites.
 If you get directed to a login page after your login attempt, it may mean your first attempt was on a spoofed site that communicates your password to a third party.
 Always check the browser link of the page you intend to visit is the correct one.

-- Unexplained increase in data usage.
+• Unexplained increase in data usage.
 If you’ve found that your data usage has increased sharply on your latest phone bill, chances are there’s a malicious code or program sending data from your phone to unknown servers.

-- Your antivirus isn’t working properly.
+• Your antivirus isn’t working properly.
 Spyware can search for cybersecurity tools like antivirus software and try to block them to evade detection and removal.

-How to protect yourself from the Predator spyware
+How to protect yourself from lesser threats

 While Predator is predominantly used to track high-value targets, digital monitoring still matters if you’re a “nobody.”
-Besides, software like Predator can still violate your privacy, even if you have nothing to hide.

 Read more: Why you should care about surveillance

-- Use genuine antivirus software.
+• Use genuine antivirus software.
 Antivirus from a trusted provider will alert you to threats, swiftly quarantine malware, and remove it from your computer.

-- Keep your devices up to date.
+• Keep your devices up to date.
 Declining software updates increase the risks of zero-day exploits.
 Keeping your devices updated ensures that all known bugs are squashed and cannot be exploited.

-- Don’t download files or open links from unknown sources.
+• Don’t download files or open links from unknown sources.
 If you’re unsure of a link’s destination or the source of an email attachment, it’s best not to click on them.

 Protect your privacy with the best VPN